NP-chaonay/Misc/SurfaceLaptopStudio_LinuxAudioTweak_OnDevicePosture/README.md

 **Remarks**
 - These files except specify here, consider as lazy adjustment.
 If anyone have better adjustment can do a PR.
+- in laptop state, seem like I got EQ in shape of sine curve (normal sine curve that starts at y=0 start by going up and down...)